Jharkhand raises reservations for SC, ST, others to 77 pc | Politics

 It was decided in the meeting that the state government will request the Centre for inclusion of the bill in the Ninth Schedule of the Constitution.

-Jharkhand Congress which has been pressing for 27 per cent reservation of government jobs for OBCs, termed it a historic move and said it will arrest the migration of people to other states for jobs.
+The Jharkhand unit of Congress, which has been pressing for a 27 percent reservation of government jobs for OBCs, termed it a historic move and said it will arrest the migration of people to other states for jobs.

-Last month, Soren had approved the formation of a panel to suggest issues related to reservations for SC, ST and other backward classes.
+Last month, Soren approved the formation of a panel to suggest issues related to reservations for SC, ST, and other backward classes.

 Raising the reservation limit, especially for the other backward classes (OBCs) in the state, has been a long-standing demand by all major parties.